Skip to main content

 Although existing legislation provides some protection, it is insufficient to address the specific challenges AI systems may bring.

-• define specific obligations for AI users and providers of high risk applications;
+- define specific obligations deployers and providers of high-risk AI applications

-• propose a conformity assessment before the AI system is put into service or placed on the market;
+- require a conformity assessment before a given AI system is put into service or placed on the market

-• propose enforcement after such an AI system is placed in the market;
+- put enforcement in place after a given AI system is placed into the market

-• propose a governance structure at European and national level.
+- establish a governance structure at European and national level

 A risk-based approach

-The Regulatory Framework defines 4 levels of risk in AI:
+The Regulatory Framework defines 4 levels of risk for AI systems:

-All AI systems considered a clear threat to the safety, livelihoods and rights of people will be banned, from social scoring by governments to toys using voice assistance that encourages dangerous behaviour.
+All AI systems considered a clear threat to the safety, livelihoods and rights of people are banned, from social scoring by governments to toys using voice assistance that encourages dangerous behaviour.

 High risk